Water Main Breaks

 When Water Service Is Restored

-When the water pressure returns, you’ll need to run the cold water tap for a few minutes to clear the pipes.
+When the water pressure returns, you will need to run the cold water tap for 15 to 20 minutes to clear the pipes.
+Flush the internal cold water plumbing lines until all faucets run clear, start at the lowest level of your home and work your way up to the highest level.
 (NOTE: Never run the hot water until the cold water looks clear.
 Running hot water can draw discolored water into your hot water heater, which could cause long-term damage to your system.)
-If, after five minutes, you still notice discoloration or a strange odor, call us at 973-535-7951.
-We will come back to flush the system through fire hydrants and/or at your meter location.